huangweiboy2/tron/README.md

 - When auto service failed,there has privatekey to collect USDT by self,ensure the security of funds.
 - Auto transfer rest TRX to collection adderss.
 - Auto Swap USDT to TRX to replenish TRX's consumption.

-## Other projects
----
-### telegram auto swap robot
-Auto swap USDT to TRX,or TRX to USDT.
-Set the feerate by yourself to profit.
-When your addres receive tokens,robot auto caculate and swap then send back targe tokens to the sender.
-For more profit,you can rent energy from tron.
-Contact me to customize your robot：[https://t.me/AutoUSDT2TRX0](https://t.me/AutoUSDT2TRX0)